Emily Hobhouse: Hygiene

 Soap has been unattainable, and none given in the rations.
 With much persuasion, and weeks after requisitioning, soap is now given occasionally in very minute quantities–certainly not enough for clothes and personal washing.

-We have much typhoid and are dreading an outbreak, so I am directing my energies to getting the water of the Modder River boiled.
-As well swallow typhoid germs whole as drink that water–so say doctors.
+We have much typhoid and are dreading an outbreak, so I am directing my energies to getting the water of the Modder(Mud)River boiled, as to avoid typhoid germs swallowed throught drink water–so say doctors.

-Yet they cannot boil it all, for – first, fuel is very scarce; that which is supplied weekly would not cook a meal a day…and they have to search the already bare kopjes for a supply.
+Yet they cannot boil it all, for – first, fuel is very scarce; that which is supplied weekly would not cook a meal a day…and they have to search the already bare kopjes (hills) for a supply.
 There is hardly a bit to be had.
 Second, they have no extra utensil to hold the water when boiled.
 I propose, therefore, to give each tent a pail or crock, and get a proclamation issued that all drinking water must be boiled.